JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1986_12.md

 Inasmuch as there is no official URANTIA Brotherhood or Foundation interpretation of the teachings of _The URANTIA Book_, the views expressed herein are based wholly upon each author's understanding and personal religious experience.

-Copyright 91987 by URANTLA Brotherhood Corporation.
+Copyright 91987 by URANTIA Brotherhood Corporation.
 All rights reserved, Printed in U.S.A. energy-matter level.
 Furthermore, spirit personalities are constitutively capable of interacting with realities-such as spirit-values, spirit-ideas, and spirit-emotions-that are actual, living entities, But, most important, let us always remember what was said by the apostle, John Zebedee, about the greatest of spirit realitites,

 Dear friends, let us love one another, because love comes from God.
 Whoever loves is a child of God and knows God, Whoever does not love does not know God, for God is love.
 We are sure that we live in union with God and that he lives in union with us, because he has given us his Spirit.
 And we ourselves know and believe the love which God has for us.
 God is love, and whoever lives in love lives in union with God and God lives in union with him.
 There is no fear in love, perfect love drives out all fear.
 The command that Christ has given us is this: whoever loves God must love his brother also.